lakchote/debank-twitter-sniper/README.md

 Here are some ideas I've thought about:

-* use Adapter design pattern to have several data sources to export data to (ie Telegram, Discord...)
+* use Adapter design pattern to have several data sources to export data to (e.g Telegram, Discord...)
 * implement auto buy option based on a list of parameters met (example : 2 wallets already bought it, X token is Y% lower than ATH)
 * calculate profits per tx for every wallet when applicable
 * add a new color when X tx represents Y% of wallet's networth (to highlight conviction bets)